limitlesshq/nativexplatform/README.md

 * **extractCLI** The command-line version of Akeeba eXtract
 * **ExtractWizard** The GUI, WindowsForms version of Akeeba eXtract Wizard
 * **Unarchiver** A library you can use to extract JPA, JPS and ZIP archives created with any Akeeba Backup version published since 2011.

-## Build notes

-On Linux / macOS you must have the Mono SDK and its toolchain already installed.
-The easiest way to do that is by installing MonoDevelop or Xamarin Studio.

-On Windows you must have the .NET Framework SDK and its toolchain already installed.
-The easiest way to do that is by installing Microsoft Visual Studio Community Edition.

-In either case you must have the build toolchain (xbuild for Mono, MSBuild for Windows) in your path.

-The script `build.sh` will build the CLI and GUI tools for Linux / macOS and place them in ZIP files inside the `release` directory under the repository's root.
-The script `build.bat` will build the CLI and GUI tools for Windows.
-The executable installer will be also built and copied to the release directory.